ShenDezhou/bingsearch/README.md

 # bingsearch package

-* Search highlighted word in bing.com
+* Search highlighted word in cn.bing.com
-* You can search selected word using shortcut ctrl-shift-s.
+* You can search selected word using shortcut ctrl-shift-p.